What types of questions are in Language Perfect?

 Information slides (yellow) set the scene for the entire Smart Lesson.
 They give a quick overview of what will be covered.

 New Vocabulary shows a list of the vocabulary for the specific topic the student is working on.
-Students review the words in the list before moving on to practise the words.
+Students review the words in the list before moving on to practice the words.

 Listening Comprehension requires students to watch a video and answer the question that follows.